-You should discourage the practice because it is against Company policy and recommend to the co-worker that instead of "borrowing" the money, they should discuss their financial situation with someone who may be able to assist (such as their supervisor, Human Resources or a member of Senior Management) or discuss Employee Assistance Program with them.
-You must report the matter anonymously or with attribution to the Audit Committee or Ethics Officer, providing the Audit Committee and/or Ethics Officer with details about the situation to facilitate further investigation.
+You should discourage the practice because it is against Company policy, and recommend to the co-worker that instead of "borrowing" the money, they should discuss their financial situation with someone who may be able to assist (such as their Supervisor, Human Resources, a member of Senior Management or the Employee Assistance Program).
+You must report the matter anonymously or with name attribution to the Audit Committee or Ethics Officer, providing the Audit Committee and/or Ethics Officer with details about the situation to facilitate further investigation.

-- In most cases, your supervisor is in the best position to address your concerns. - If you are not comfortable or unsatisfied speaking with your supervisor, you are encouraged to speak with someone higher in the chain of command or with someone in the Ethics Office. - If you are not comfortable or unsatisfied speaking with your supervisor, someone higher in the chain of command or someone in the Ethics Office, you are encouraged to contact the Audit Committee directly. - If none of these options are suitable or resolve your concern, or you wish to make an anonymous report, you are encouraged to contact EthicsPoint at 888-331-0609 or www.ethicspoint.com.
-The EthicsPoint hotline is a direct link to the Chair of the Audit Committee. - Directors should report to the Chair of the Audit Committee or other members of the Audit Committee in addition to the Ethics Officer. - The Company uses EthicsPoint, a comprehensive and anonymous communication tool, to assist the Audit Committee, Board of Directors and management in encouraging the highest standards of personal and professional integrity in all aspects of the Company's activities and compliance with all applicable laws, regulations and Company policies.
+- Directors should report to the Chair of the Audit Committee or other members of the Audit Committee in addition to the Ethics Officer. - The Company uses EthicsPoint, a comprehensive and anonymous communication tool, to assist the Audit Committee, Board of Directors, and management in encouraging the highest standards of personal and professional integrity in all aspects of the Company's activities and compliance with all applicable laws, regulations and Company policies.
 EthicsPoint is a secure and confidential communication tool that individuals inside and outside the Company can use to share information anonymously with the Audit Committee.
 EthicsPoint is not intended to replace or supersede normal managerial and Human Resources communication channels.